 Year 6 is a crucial stage in a child's educational journey as at the end of the year, they have their first significant set of exams, sitting National Tests in reading, writing, spelling, grammar and Maths.
 They are given every support to achieve their full potential.
 Progress and attainment at St. John's is outstanding.

-Your journey doesn't end here; follow us down the staircase into Year 7, where Mr. Upwood - Assistant Head and Head of Year 7, will show you around.
+Your journey doesn't end here; follow us down the staircase into Year 7, where Ms Bourne - Head of Year 7, will show you around.

-Year 7 marks the start of Key Stage 3 for our students.
-In a two-tier system, they would have changed schools and moved from a Primary School to a High School, so here at St John's, the transition is very smooth, and the children will only notice minor changes.
-When pupils enter Key Stage 3, they will begin preparing for high school in 2 years.
-Due to the close relationship we have with the local high schools, subject teachers will introduce pupils to GCSE style questions in readiness for when pupils move on from St John's.
+Year 7 marks the start of Key Stage 3 for our pupils.
+In a two-tier system they would have changed schools and moved from a Primary to a High School at this point.
+Here at St John's the transition is very smooth and the children will only notice minor changes.
+When pupils enter Key Stage 3 they begin the process of preparing for High School, with their subject teachers starting to introduce pupils to GCSE style questions in readiness for moving on.

 You made it, Year 8!
 Top of the school.
-Come on, let's go and meet Ms. Bourne - Head of Year 8, who will take you on a tour of her year group.
+Come on, let's go and meet Mr. Boyd - Head of Year 8, who will take you on a tour of his year group.

 Our focus in Year 8 is preparing our pupils to transition to High School while also celebrating their four years with us at St. John's.

 During this year, we choose particular pupils for highly responsible roles such as Prefects, House Captains, Young Leaders and Mentors.
 Year 8's provide positive role models for our younger pupils who are dedicated to our school ethos.